 In 't Veld et al published recently in a prominent cancer journal a new method for cancer detection and localization (1).
 The basic principle of this method was published a few years back.
 I here would like to comment that the described test will likely not work for the intended application, as I will exemplify below.
 There is currently tremendous interest on early cancer detection and screening, and many new companies, worth billions of dollars, have been created to address this unmet clinical need (2).
 Fortunately, the National Cancer Institute (NCI), embarked on large, independent validation studies to delineate if these new strategies work, in the context of the intended clinical use, and especially, in population screening (3).
 This $75 million 4-year study will initially enroll 24,000 asymptomatic individuals, starting in 2023-2024.These results are highly anticipated.

 Before I critique the above paper, I will provide some necessary definitions.
 Please keep in mind that apart from a good test, other prerequisites must be met before screening for any disease is considered.
+For example, the cost of screening should be societally acceptable.
+One cheap and effective toll is fetal occult blood for colon cancer screening.
 For details, see the well-established principles of screening by Wilson and Jungner (4).

 Definitions: The sensitivity of a diagnostic test represents its ability to detect patients in the patient group, and is usually expressed as a percentage.
 For example, 99% sensitivity means that the test can detect (in other words, is positive) in 99 out of 100 patients.
 The specificity of a test refers to the percentage of non-diseased individuals (controls) who are negative for the test.
 The prevalence of the disease represents how common the disease is, among the screened population.
 In this commentary, I will use a 1% prevalence of all cancers in the screened population, as an illustrative, but realistic value.